Channels of Communication in the Organization

 Communication networks are linked communication channels or paths through which communication flows from one person to another in the organization.
 Communication networks therefore signify the existence of specific patterns by which messages are communicated between three or more individuals (Neher 1997).

-The networks or channels through which communication flow within the organization consists of two fundamental components: formal channel and informal channel.
+The networks or channels through which communication flow within the organization consists of two fundamental components, listed below:

 The two components are essential for effective functioning of the organization, and neither type can easily substitute for the other.